If you have been attacked or bitten by a dog, you may have a valid dog bite compensation claim.

 Absolutely fantastic, good advice and solid support.
 First Personal Injury understood my personal situation and helped work around it to better my needs.

 David from Nottinghamshire

 Sometimes it’s impossible to avoid a bite from a dog.
 However, there are steps you can take to decrease your chances of happening.
 Never put your face up to a dog’s face; if a dog looks uncertain of you, you should avoid getting physically close to it; don’t leave children or babies on their own near dogs no matter what kind of history a dog may have.

 Sometimes dog bite victims might have to take periods of time off work or pay for medical expenses.
-Consequently, they might be left out of pocket.
+Because of this, if you have been bitten by a dog, you might be left out of pocket.